 Lunch salad on repeat!
 And if you’re wondering, those are clover sprouts on top!
 They add a delicious and nutritious crisp.

 The dogs and I took an afternoon walk after I finished one of my projects.
 I took them both together for three miles, and they were so well behaved!
 I was so proud of them.
 They both walked on my left side and didn’t act out at all.
 Life is so much better after training.
 No more unnecessary stress!
 I finally understand their behavior.
 And they seem happier, too.

 Afternoon snack: unsweetened coconut milk yogurt + Powdered peanut butter + vanilla protein powder with honey crisp apple slices!
 You could also add collagen powder to this.

 You already know….dinner salad on repeat!

-I treated myself to some Halo Top with almond butter and no sugar added vegan dark chocolate chips for dessert while watching The Bachelor!
-I tried the dairy free vanilla maple and dairy free chocolate almond crunch.
-The chocolate almond crunch wasn’t as chocolate-y as I would have liked.
+I treated myself to some Halo Top with almond butter, and no sugar added vegan dark chocolate chips for dessert while watching The Bachelor!
+I tried the dairy-free vanilla maple and dairy-free chocolate almond crunch.
+The chocolate almond crunch wasn’t as chocolatey as I would have liked.
 The vanilla maple did not disappoint.

 Before I sign off for the day and bundle up in my rain jacket to walk the dogs, I want to share which coffee roasts I’ve been drinking the past three weeks.
 I drink the Solitary Sumatra (Roasted in NY) at least once a month.
 I’m a big fan of that roast and love anything Sumatra!
-The King Bean (Roasted in SC) from my Charleston trip was really good!
+The King Bean (Roasted in SC) from my Charleston trip was excellent!
 This past week, I tried out the Joe Van Gogh (roasted in NC) and enjoyed that as well:) I always prefer to purchase Whole Beans and grind them at home. 🙂

 - Have you ever tried dermaplaning?